Byelaw Review FAQs

 Has there been a change in the way that Motorhomes can use Dartmoor?

-No, we are just clarifying the current policy.
-You have never been able to stay overnight in motorhomes, camper vans or caravans in car parks and laybys.
+No. You have never been able to stay overnight in motorhomes, camper vans or caravans in car parks and laybys.
 There are many opportunities for people to use campsites and we have a variety available on and around the National Park.
 We want to support our local businesses and ensure that people are leaving no trace of their visit.

 Are you banning wild camping?